Guild of Young Freemen

 The Guild of Young Freemen of the City of London is a membership organisation that connects young individuals associated with the traditions of the Freedom of the City in the City of London.
+The organisation has been partnered with the Order of Saint John since 2024.

-Founded in 1976 as the Society of Young Freemen of the City of London during the Lord Mayoralty of Sir Robin Gillett Bt, the Guild was founded to provide a platform for young professionals to engage with the civic and historical traditions of the City.
+Founded in 1976 as the society of Young Freemen of the City of London during the lord mayoralty of Sir Robin Gillett, the Guild was founded to provide a platform for young professionals to engage with the civic and historical traditions of the City.
 Over time, it has developed into a forum that fosters engagement with London’s heritage while supporting professional and community activities.
 The Guild is open to young professionals under the age of 40 and seeks to encourage greater participation in the customs and institutions of the City of London.

+The Guild's current honorary president, Lord Mayor of London Alastair John Naisbitt King, presided over the Installation Banquet of the Young Freemen held at Mansion House on 13 January 2026.

 History

 Formation

 In the mid-1970s, the City of London Corporation exploring ways to involve younger people in the City’s civic life and encourage them to become Freemen.
 Internal discussions, led by the Corporation’s Policy and Parliamentary Committee and its Public Relations Sub-Committee, highlighted the need for an organised forum for young Freemen.
 In 1976, a working group of five Court members of the Guild of Freemen (the association of City Freemen), together with City Corporation representatives and a number of younger Freemen, met several times to develop this idea.
-These early committee deliberations culminated in a proposal to create a new body specifically for young Freemen, with the support of the Lord Mayor and the Corporation.
-By late 1976, the framework was in place for what was initially envisioned as a "Society" of young Freemen, dedicated to engaging the next generation in the heritage and traditions of the City.
+These early committee deliberations culminated in a proposal to create a new body specifically for young Freemen, with the support of the lord mayor and the corporation.
+By late 1976, the framework was in place for what was initially envisioned as a "society" of young Freemen, dedicated to engaging the next generation in the heritage and traditions of the City.